samhains/samhains.github.io/blog/_posts/temp/2018-12-13-final-reflections.md

 **What will you take with you going forward?**

 A more critically engaged art practice.
 Many new connections to systems and histories.
 A better understanding of my strengths and weaknesses.
 A better understanding of cybernetic control systems.
+I'd like to engage further with 'digital ethnography' to inform the creation of digital spaces that comment and critique digital spaces.

 Next year I'd like to draw a connection between the rising of sea levels and of cybernetic control systems.

 **Some References**<br>